-Habitat: Evolvulus squamosus grows exposed limestone Dry Broadleaf Evergreen Formation – Shrublands.
+Habitat: Evolvulus squamosus grows exposed limestone Dry Broadleaf Evergreen Formation – Shrublands (scrub coppice).

-Distribution in Bahamas/Globally: Evolvulus squamosus occurs on all island groupings in the Bahamian Archipelago as well as the Cayman and Virgin Islands.
+Distribution: Evolvulus squamosus occurs on all island groupings in the Lucayan Archipelago as well as the Cayman and Virgin Islands.

-Medicinal/Cultural/Economic usage Evolvulus squamosus is used medicinally in the Bahamas to treat colds and flu and circulatory problems (Jaundice).
+Medicinal/Cultural/Economic usage: Evolvulus squamosus is used medicinally in the Lucayan Archipelago to treat colds and flu and circulatory problems (Jaundice).